sanskrit-lexicon/hwnorm1/README.md

 # Convention 1 - Treatment of AnusvAra

 ##Option 1.1
-Treat them as M when occuring in between a word (other than the cases where the first member of compound ends with m). e.g. caMcalaM:AP90
+Treat them as M when occuring in between a word (other than the cases where the first member of compound ends with m). e.g. `caMcalaM:AP90` (=caṃcalaṃ)

-Dictionaries - AP90,
+Dictionaries - AP90

 ##Option 1.2
 Treat them as fifth letter of each varga when in between a word. e.g. caYcala